artemdudkin/promise-cache-decorator/README.md

 register_validator("always-miss", function invalid(item, opt){
                // 'item' is cache item (like {value:3, ts:1523047229332})
-               // 'opt' is (optional) second parameter in cache call
+               // 'opt' is first argument at cache() call (i.e. it is parameters of cache)
                // (see example with 'tardy' handler) return true; // 'true' mean that cache item is invalid });